MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 #### Commands
 `MvxAsyncCommand<T>` now implements `IMvxCommand`, same as others.
 Thanks to [@kipters](https://github.com/kipters), [@softlion](https://github.com/softlion) and [@nickrandolph](https://github.com/nickrandolph) for making our lives easier!

+#### Framework Unit Testing

+[@Cheesebaron](https://github.com/Cheesebaron) took the chance and converted all our Unit Tests to XUnit, which works better for some platforms.

 TBA
 Bindings: https://github.com/MvvmCross/MvvmCross/pull/2490